 - (1) Each option with a vesting commencement date prior to September 27, 2017 was granted pursuant to our Deciphera Pharmaceuticals, LLC's 2015 Equity Incentive Plan (the "2015 Plan").
-Each option granted with a vesting commencement date on or after September 27, 2017 was granted pursuant to our 2017 Plan.
-In the event the executive officer is terminated by the Company without "cause" or he resigns for "good reason" within 12 months (or 18 months in the case of Mr. Hoerter) following a "change in control" (as such terms are defined in the applicable employment agreement), 100% of the then-unvested time-based options would become immediately vested and exercisable. - (2) Except as otherwise set forth below, each option award vests monthly over a period of four years following the vesting commencement date until the option is fully vested on the fourth anniversary of the vesting commencement date, subject to the continued service of the executive. - (3) Such stock options will expire 10 years from date of grant. - (4) These RSU awards vest in four equal annual installments following the vesting commencement date, subject to the continued service of the executive officer.
-In the event the executive officer is terminated by the Company without "cause" or he resigns for "good reason" within 12 months (or 18 months in the case of Mr. Hoerter) following a "change in control" (as such terms are defined in the applicable employment agreement), 100% of the then-unvested time-based RSUs would become immediately vested and exercisable. - (5) These RSU awards vest in three equal annual installments following the vesting commencement date, subject to the continued service of the executive officer.
-In the event the executive officer is terminated by the Company without "cause" or he resigns for "good reason" within 12 months (or 18 months in the case of Mr. Hoerter) following a "change in control" (as such terms are defined in the applicable employment agreement),

-100% of the then-unvested time-based RSUs would become immediately vested and exercisable.
+Each option granted with a vesting commencement date on or after September 27, 2017 was granted pursuant to our 2017 Plan, with the exception of Dr. Dhanak's options which were granted pursuant to our 2020 Inducement Plan.
+In the event the executive officer is terminated by the Company without "cause" or resigns for "good reason" within 12 months (or 18 months in the case of Mr. Hoerter) following a "change in control" (as such terms are defined in the applicable employment agreement), 100% of the then-unvested time-based options would become immediately vested and exercisable. - (2) Except as otherwise set forth below, each option award vests monthly over a period of four years following the vesting commencement date until the option is fully vested on the fourth anniversary of the vesting commencement date, subject to the continued service of the executive. - (3) Such stock options will expire 10 years from date of grant. - (4) The amount represents the number of unvested RSUs multiplied by the market value of a share of our common stock based on the closing price on December 29, 2023, the last business day in the fiscal year ended December 31, 2023, which was \$16.13. - (5) These PSU awards vest upon achievement of corporate performance milestones prior to a specified date subject to continued service of the executive officer.
+For grants made in 2023, the performance conditions must be achieved prior to December 31, 2026.
+For the grants made in 2023, one-third of the PSUs vested in December 2023 based upon the achievement of certain performance criteria.
+The amount reported in this table reflects the final one-third of the PSUs that remain subject to achievement of a specified performance criteria.
+For a description of the performance criteria, please see the description of the 2023 awards in the section of the CD&A entitled "Annual Equity Awards."
+In the event the executive officer is terminated by the Company or its successor without "cause" within 12 months following a "change in control event" (as such terms are defined in the applicable PSU award agreement), 100% of the then-unvested PSUs would become immediately vested. - (6) These RSU awards vest in four equal annual installments following the vesting commencement date, subject to the continued service of the executive officer.
+In the event the executive officer is terminated by the Company without "cause" or he resigns for "good reason" within 12 months (or 18 months in the case of Mr. Hoerter) following a "change in control" (as such terms are defined in the applicable employment agreement), 100% of the then-unvested time-based RSUs would become immediately vested.